projmate/coffee-backbone-sourcemap/README.md

 Chrome's source map support seems hit-and-miss.
 Debugging works great in WebStorm.
 Set breakpoints then debug `src/index.html` by right clicking it.

+I normally build outside of the `src` directory but source map support among browsers and IDEs is finicky.
+It will get better.